ThisNotAlfred/Rhombus/README.md

 | two register | `value` | `[memory cell]` |

 ### list of instructions
-> all the instructions must be lower case at the moment due to skill issues and C++.

 | instruction | description | example |
 | ----------- | ----------- | ------- |
 | `mov` | moving data to determined memory cell | `mov 12 , [256]` |